Senior-S/Legally-Distinct-Missile-HR/README.md

 ## Installation for hot reload

-1. Download the latest version of the mono library at
+1. Download the latest version of the mono library [here](https://github.com/Senior-S/mono-appdomain-support/releases/tag/2021.3.29f1).
 2. Copy it into `U3DS\MonoBleedingEdge\EmbedRuntime`.
 > [!IMPORTANT]
 > Remember to make a backup of **mono-2.0-bdwgc.dll** before replacing it by the custom version!